 I wanted to keep swimming, but the others thought we should go back.
 We said goodbye to Inhaca and headed for Maputo.
 Tropical storms develop quickly in Maputo Bay, and thunderstorms with lightning, wind, and heavy rain were on the way.

 As if our day hadn’t been indulgent enough, pastries were waiting for us on the boat!
 Some in the group sang their humorous versions of African and German songs.
 The only song left uncovered was Whiskey Leave Me Alone!
 The warm sun and swaying catamaran made us feel sleepy, and several of us fell asleep on the deck.

 About an hour into the trip back, the captain received a distress call from a boat stuck in a sand bank closer to Maputo.
 The passengers – 80 Mozambicans on a “drinks included” trip – were celebrating a birthday and partying all day.
 With everyone’s agreement, the captain proceeded to their rescue.

 Getting stuck in a sand bank isn’t unusual in Maputo Bay.
 When it happens, boats have to wait until the tide rises to get free, and this can involve as long as a six-hour wait!
 Sharing Umoja with the boisterous group was fun but certainly a roust from our peaceful sail.
 We partied with them – they brought their own bass-heavy music – and made it back to the port at about 7:30 pm.

-Our late arrival provided an unexpected surprise – beautiful views of the city lights along Maputo’s skyline!
+Our late arrival provided an unexpected surprise – beautiful views of Maputo city lights along the skyline!
 Clouds hid the sunset, but vivid scarlet pink streamed across the city skyline – a perfect ending to an idyllic day!